Kermalis/VGMusicStudio/README.md

 * Voice tables

 ## General
+* Move game-specific values from SongEvents and into Engine
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Maybe a nice waveform
 * Exception handling for invalid config